raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 });
 ```

-This is more verbose, but we can write a `StateMachine` to do all the interpretation work.
+This is touch more verbose, but we can write a `StateMachine` to do all the interpretation work.
 It will keep the description but translate the methods to use `transitionsTo` for us:

 ```javascript
 const MACHINES_TO_TRANSITIONS = new WeakMap();